-Known for their gentle rolling hills, the Cotswolds, as the UK’s largest Area of Outstanding Beauty (AONB) has become a favourite bolthole for the rich and famous.
-With so much to see and do, it’s easy to imagine why people are flocking here to seek respite from hectic city life.
+The bucolic English countryside found in the Cotswolds, the UK’s largest Area of Outstanding Beauty (AONB), has become a favourite for visitors who just love the gentle rolling hills, the honey coloured Cotswold stone cottages and picture perfect villages.
+With so much to see and do, it’s easy to imagine why people choose the Cotswold villages as the perfect destination for short and long luxury escapes.

 Here at Humphreys of Henley we want to share our favourite finds, things we know you will love… make sure you read right to the end, because we have a top Concierge tip to make your luxury holiday in the English countryside really special!Enquire about Experience